 - In a large dutch oven, heat olive oil over medium-high heat.
 Add chicken breasts and brown for 3 minutes per side.
 Remove from pan and keep warm while you saute the veggies.

 - Add onion and carrots to the pan, cook for 3 minutes.
 Add garlic and cook for 1 minute.

 - Deglaze pan with hard cider.
 Add chicken, broth, thyme and bay leaf.
 Return the chicken to the pan, reduce heat to medium-low and simmer for 20 minutes.

-- While the soup is simmering prepare the dumpling batter by mixing flour, salt and paprika in a medium bowl.
+- Make the dumpling batter.
+While the soup is simmering prepare the dumpling batter by mixing flour, salt and paprika in a medium bowl.
 Add the butter and using a fork or pastry cutter, mix into flour mixture.
 Add egg and buttermilk and mix until a stiff, sticky dough forms.

-- Once you’ve finished making the dumpling dough remove the chicken from the pan and shred or chop into bite-sized pieces.
-Add the peas to the soup and stir to incorporate.
+- Once you've finished making the dumpling dough remove the chicken from the pan and shred or chop into bite-sized pieces.
+Add the chicken and peas to the soup and stir to incorporate.

-- Using a kitchen teaspoon, drop large spoonfuls of the dumpling batter into the simmering soup until the pot is full or all of the dumpling batter has been used.
+- Add the dumplings.
+Using a kitchen teaspoon, drop large spoonfuls of the dumpling batter into the simmering soup until the pot is full or all of the dumpling batter has been used.